Aim: Stamps and Beads Activity

 - Guide the child to the display area where the materials are showcased.

-- Introduce the significance and usage of each component—stamps, colored pencils, squared paper, and Golden Bead Material.
+- Introduce the purpose and use of each component—stamps, colored pencils, squared paper, and Golden Bead Material.

 - Encourage the child to bring the materials to their workspace for hands-on exploration.